Income Tax Structure for Stock Market Investors & Traders

 As investors or traders in the stock market, we are all bound to make losses.
 However, even if you do not belong to any tax slabs and have incurred losses while investing or trading during a particular financial year, it is always recommended to file your Income Tax Return.
 This is because such losses can be adjusted and carried forward to upcoming financial years.
 [Those individuals who receive an annual income of less than Rs 2.5 lakh are exempt from paying taxes] Let us understand this concept with an example.

 Suppose you incurred a long-term capital loss of Rs 2 lakh in the financial year 2019-2020 (FY20).
 In the next financial year (FY21), you have obtained a long-term capital gain of Rs 5 lakh.
-Thus, the loss that you incurred in FY20 can be carried forward (or set-off) with the profit made in FY21.
+Thus, the loss that you incurred in FY20 can be carried forward (or set off) with the profit made in FY21.
 Thus, you need to only pay tax on Rs 3 lakh during the financial year ended March 31, 2021.
 The tax applicable in this case is Rs 3,00,000*10% = Rs 30,000.

-The long-term and short-term capital losses that an investor incurs can be carried forward up to 8 years.
+The long-term and short-term capital losses that an investor incurs can be carried forward for up to 8 years.
 A long-term capital loss can only be set off against long-term capital gains.
 However, a short-term capital loss can be set off against both LTCG and STCG.
 Similarly, intraday losses can be carried forward up to 4 years, and losses from F&O trades can be carried forward up to 8 years.

 Note: New income tax rates are optional.
-Individuals can also opt for the old income tax regime.

 Post your comment